*IMPORTANT NOTICE* — PLEASE READ (Jan. 23, 2017)

 I have been paying taxes using an ITIN number.
 Do I list that on my application?

 No. Only list a Social Security number that was properly issued to you by the Social Security Administration.
 Do not list an ITIN (Individual Taxpayer Identification Number)—or any other Social Security number that you may have used—on your DACA or employment authorization application forms.
 However, if you filed income tax returns using an ITIN, you may include copies of your filed income tax returns to show that you have been in the country during the years for which you filed the tax returns.
 If you submit copies of your income tax returns, you do not have to include with them your W-2 (Wage and Tax Statement) forms.

 What qualifies as “currently in school?”

 To meet the “currently in school” requirement, you must be enrolled in:

-- an education, literacy, or career-training program (including vocational training) that has a purpose of improving literacy, mathematics, or English or is designed to lead to placement in postsecondary education, job training, or employment, and where you are working toward such placement; or
+- an education, literacy, or career-training program (including vocational training) that has a purpose of improving literacy, mathematics, or English or is designed to lead to placement in postsecondary education, job training, or employment, and where you are working toward such placement and the program is administered by a nonprofit entity or is funded at least in part by federal, state, local, or municipal funds or is of “demonstrated effectiveness”; or

 - an education program assisting students either in obtaining a regular high school diploma or its recognized equivalent under state law (including a certificate of completion, certificate of attendance, or alternate award), or in passing a GED exam or other equivalent state-authorized exam.